ShadenSmith/splatt/README.md

 Octave/Matlab API
 ----------------------------
 SPLATT also provides an API callable from Octave and Matlab that wraps the C API.
-To compile the interface just enter the `mex/` directory from either Octave or Matlab and call `make`.
+To compile the interface just enter the `matlab/` directory from either Octave or Matlab and call `make`.

-    >> cd mex
+    >> cd matlab
     >> make

 After compilation the MEX files will be found in the current directory.
 You can